OfficeDev/Microsoft-Teams-Shifts-WFM-Connectors/Kronos-Shifts-Connector/README.md

 Kronos requires a **Comment Text** value to be assigned to any comments or notes.
 This requires you to firstly configure each comment text before adding the chosen values in to the connector appSettings - this will be done when we deploy using the ARM template.

 The following settings you must configure are:
+   - **ShiftNotesCommentText** - Used for syncing shift notes.
    - **SenderTimeOffRequestCommentText** - Used for syncing time off request notes added by the requestor.
    - **ManagerTimeOffRequestCommentText** - Used for syncing time off request notes added by the manager.
 (Please note we do not currently support manager TOR note syncing, however plan to in the near future).
+   - **SenderSwapRequestCommentText** - Used for syncing swap request notes added by the requestor.
+   - **RecipientSwapRequestCommentText** - Used for syncing swap request notes added by the recipient.
+   - **ManagerSwapRequestCommentText** - Used for syncing swap request notes added by the manager.
+(Please note we do not currently support manager swap request note syncing, however plan to in the near future).

 1. First Log in to Kronos as an admin and navigate to the Comments section under Setup -> CommonSetup.
 ![Comment Setup Screen](images/figure53.PNG)